General Guidelines

 MAC also accepts nominations for our Recognize – Prizes program.
 Any person, group, or organization that has no conflict of interest with the nominee can submit a nomination.

-Definitions for each applicant type can be found on our Glossary webpage.
+Definitions for each applicant type can be found on our Eligibility Criteria webpage.

 Ineligible applicants